AnLoMinus/Diablo/README.md

 ┌──[ Anlominus 👽 Diablo $~]
 └──╼

+---

-- Reconnaissance
+# Reconnaissance
 - The observation stage:
   - attackers typically assess the situation from the outside-in, in order to identify both targets and tactics for the attack.

-- Intrusion
+# Intrusion
 - Based on what the attackers discovered in the reconnaissance phase, they’re able to get into your systems:
   - often leveraging malware or security vulnerabilities.

-- Exploitation
+# Exploitation
-The act of exploiting vulnerabilities, and delivering malicious code onto the system, in order to get a better foothold.
+- The act of exploiting vulnerabilities, and delivering malicious code onto the system, in order to get a better foothold.

-- Privilege Escalation
+# Privilege Escalation
 - Attackers often need more privileges on a system to get access to more data and permissions:
   - for this, they need to escalate their privileges often to an Admin.

-- Lateral Movement
+# Lateral Movement
 - Once they’re in the system, attackers can move laterally to other systems and accounts in order to gain more leverage:
   - whether that’s higher permissions, more data, or greater access to systems.

-- Obfuscation / Anti-forensics
+# Obfuscation / Anti-forensics
 - In order to successfully pull off a cyberattack, attackers need to cover their tracks, and in this stage they often lay false trails, compromise data, and clear logs to confuse and/or slow down any forensics team.

-- Denial of Service
+# Denial of Service
 - Disruption of normal access for users and systems, in order to stop the attack from being monitored, tracked, or blocked

-- Exfiltration
+# Exfiltration
 - The extraction stage:
   - getting data out of the compromised system.

 ---